Dzuelu/arma-3-server/README.md

 | WORKSHOP_MODS           | N        |               | URL or file path to load mods

 The Steam account needs to own Arma3 to be able to download Steam workshop mods.
+TODO: Look into and possibly use instead [steam managegameservers](https://steamcommunity.com/dev/managegameservers).

 ### Docker directory parameters